Application Security Best Practices 2025

 Top threats: API1:2025 Broken Object Level Authorization, API2:2025 Broken Authentication, API3:2025 Broken Object Property Level Authorization, API4:2025 Unrestricted Resource Consumption, API5:2025 Broken Function Level Authorization.
 Each requires specific mitigation strategies.

-Regulatory compliance isn't optional - it's a legal requirement with real financial consequences for your company.
-Automated compliance monitoring and documentation are the foundation for audits and protection against penalties.
-Let's see how to implement technical requirements.
+Regulatory compliance is a legal requirement with real financial consequences.
+Automated compliance monitoring and documentation are what keep you ready for audits and protected against penalties.
+Here is how to implement the technical requirements.

 GDPR Technical Requirements